How to Write a Resume If You Are Over 50

 Don’t Go Deeper than It’s Needed

-Job seekers over 50 usually face the hard choice – how far should the go describing their work experience?
+Job seekers over 50 usually face the hard choice – how far should they go describing their work experience?

 Actually, recruiters want to find out about your recent experience.
 So, you should focus on what you have done during the last 15 years.

-If you think that your earlier achievements are worth to show off, you can group them in the separate Early Career Section.
+If you think that your earlier achievements are worth showing off, you can group them in the separate Early Career Section.
 It is especially important to stay relevant if your aim is to find a second job.

 Don’t Lie but Don’t Emphasize Your Age